 Unwell

-Baby parrots hide their sickness, so it’s difficult to determine whether they’re unwell.
+Baby parrots hide their sickness, so it’s difficult to determine if they’re unwell.
 Parrots can’t tell us when they’re ill and rely on us to pick up on it through their behavior and body language.

 My Baby Parrot Is Scared of Me

 Baby parrots take a while to adjust, especially after moving to a new environment.
+As prey animals, parrots are hardwired to fear their surroundings until they know you don’t pose a threat.

 Baby parrots can adjust to your presence if you avoid the following:

-- Don’t make loud noises.
+• Don’t make loud noises.

-- Let it live in a quiet, neutral room.
+• Let it live in a quiet, neutral room.

-- Don’t handle them too often.
+• Don’t handle them excessively.

-- Avoid disturbing them while sleeping.
+• Avoid disturbing them while sleeping.